Charles Mitchell (basketball)

-Charles Mitchell (born October 23, 1993) is an American basketball player for Oberá Tenis Club of the Liga Nacional de Básquet (LNB).
-He typically plays as either a power forward or as a center, and has played professionally in Taiwan, the Netherlands, the Czech Republic, Japan, Uruguay, Mexico, and Argentina.
+Charles Mitchell (born October 23, 1993) is an American basketball player who last played for Dorados de Chihuahua.
+He typically plays as either a power forward or as a center, and has played professionally in Taiwan, the Netherlands, the Czech Republic, Uruguay, Mexico, and Argentina.

-Early life and high school
+Early life

 Mitchell is from Marietta, Georgia and was born on October 23, 1993, one of three children of Harriett Mitchell.
 He attended Joseph Wheeler High School, graduating in 2012.

 College career

 Mitchell began his collegiate career at Maryland.
 As a sophomore, he averaged 6.5 points and 6.3 rebounds per game.
 Following the season he transferred to the Georgia Institute of Technology to be closer to his ailing grandmother, and he played for its Yellow Jackets basketball team.
 He averaged 10.1 points and 9.7 rebounds per game as a senior before graduating in 2016.

 Professional career

 Mitchell began his professional basketball career with the Dutch basketball team Den Bosch in late 2016.
 He played for Den Bosch until 2017.
 Mitchell played for the Argentine basketball team Ferro in 2018 and the Czech basketball team BK Olomoucko from 2017 to 2018.

-Mitchell played for Bank of Taiwan during the 2019–20 season, averaging 18.5 points, 12 rebounds, 2.7 assists and 1.7 steals per game.
-In 2020, he signed with the Niigata Albirex BB in Japan and played one game.
+On September 17, 2019, Mitchell signed with Bank of Taiwan of Super Basketball League (SBL).
+Mitchell averaged 18.5 points, 12 rebounds, 2.7 assists and 1.7 steals in 30 games.

+On June 11, 2020, Mitchell signed with Niigata Albirex BB of the B.League.
+On October 9, 2020, his contract was terminated due to medical examination.
 On October 31, 2020, Mitchell signed with Nacional of the Liga Uruguaya de Básquetbol.

 In 2022, Mitchell played for the Argentine club Oberá Tenis Club.
 He also played in the 2022 Liga Sudamericana de Básquetbol, where he averaged 18.1 points per game, the most in the league.
 After the tournament, Mitchell was named to the All-Tournament Team.